There are 3 forms of string literals (more if you count interpolated strings and block quotes).

 This may also be used with regex literals.

-The ending marker must be on a line of its own, with no spacing around it.
+The ending marker must be on a line of its own, with no trailing spaces.
+As of 0.9.3, leading spaces and tabs are allowed.

 val .str = q:block BLOCK_STRING some multi-line string ...
 BLOCK_STRING